 1 ½ cups of cooked black beans, or one can, drained and rinsed

 1 tsp vanilla extract

 - Process -

 Blitz the oats in the food processor until they resemble a coarse powder.
-Add the beans and the coconut oil and pulse until a smooth paste is reached.
+Add the beans, maple syrup, and the coconut oil and pulse until a smooth paste is reached.

 Scrape the mixture into the prepared tin.
 Bake for 20 minutes, or until the brownie is just starting to set.
 Cool in the tin.
 The brownie will firm up nicely if left a few hours or overnight in the fridge.
 Serve with Greek yoghurt or whipped coconut cream, either by the slice, or stacked into baby cakes!